seanbreckenridge/bgproc/README.md

 If no directories are provided, searches from the current directory recursively See https://github.com/seanbreckenridge/bgproc for more info
 ```

+The `-F` option does not attempt to print/schedule jobs in order, it just forks and waits for them to finish.
+So, outputs from the commands may overlap

 See [here](https://gist.github.com/seanbreckenridge/e7ad77320c065d96f282f6d45deaa842) for example debug output.